waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - LEDGE_HOP: One-way jump.

 ## General Lessons Learned
-- **Tool Failure Recognition:** If 'find_path_v6' fails for 2+ turns, switch to manual control.
 - **Sequential Events:** Legendary beast sightings are strictly sequential.
-Sage dialogue in Gatehouse is the ultimate confirmation of completion.
+If Sages only give lore, sightings are incomplete.
+- **Verification:** An empty location does NOT mean a sighting is complete.
+The event must be witnessed.

 ## Progress Tracking
-- Current Task: Defeat the Wise Trio in Tin Tower 1F.
-- Status: Spoken to Sages at (11, 11) and (14, 6).
-Now interacting with Sage at (5, 9).
+- Current Task: Re-verify Suicune sightings on Route 42 and Route 36.
+- Status: Heading to Route 42.